 Petroleum sorbents or “oil-only sorbents” are designed for absorption of oil and/or petroleum-based liquids.
 These sorbents are hydrophobic, which means they will not absorb water or water-based liquids.
 These can be deployed on water surfaces for emergency cleanup of spills, or used in maintenance applications for hydraulic and engine-oil cleanup.
 Petroleum sorbents are made of polypropylene or treated cellulose.

 Maintenance sorbents absorb non-aggressive liquids commonly found in manufacturing/maintenance operations.
-These liquids include coolants, lubricants, oils and cutting fluids.
+These liquids include coolants, lubricants, oils, and cutting fluids.
 Maintenance sorbents will pick up water-based as well as oil-based fluids.
-These sorbents are typically made of recycled materials, such as cotton, wool, cellulose or corncob.
-They can also be made of polypropylene, or a combination of the materials listed above.
+These sorbents are typically made of recycled materials, such as cotton, wool, cellulose, or corncob.
+They can also be made of polypropylene or a combination of the materials listed above.

 Sorbent capacity can be listed by the amount of weight it will absorb in relation to itself, “Absorbs 12 times its weight,” or by its liquid capacity, “Absorbs 8 gal.”
 For example, if a boom weighs 1 lb. and absorbs 12 times its weight, it will absorb 12 pounds of fluid.
 However, since all liquids don’t weigh the same per gallon, the weight capacity of the sorbent actually varies from liquid to liquid.
 So perhaps a more accurate way to assess sorbent capacity is by how many gallons it will absorb or its liquid capacity.
 This amount will remain fairly static, regardless of the fluid weight.
-A boom that’s 4 ft. long and 3 in. dia. will typically absorb 1 to 1 gallons of liquid.
+A boom that’s 4 ft. long and 3 in. dia. will typically absorb 1 to 1 gallon of liquid.
 A pad that measures 16″ x 20″ and is 3/16″ thick will absorb 28 to 32 fl. oz.
 Both of these examples are for polypropylene sorbents.
 Other materials may have different sorbent capacities.

-29 CFR 1910.120, Hazardous Waste Operations and Emergency Response
+Source: 29 CFR 1910.120, Hazardous Waste Operations and Emergency Response